 3 trends to follow in Architecture and Decoration

-Trendy colors go hand-in-hand with the trend of the moment: wellness
+Fashionable colours go hand-in-hand with the trend of the moment: wellness and wellbeing

-The point of convergence in the color palettes that we see emerging is the desire to create a relaxing home space, perfect for recharging batteries and promoting comfort and well-being.
-Warm but serene tones.
-Soft pastel colors.
-Simple blues and grays but contrasting with notes of bright and bright colors.
+The meeting point between colour palettes that is emerging represents the desire to create a relaxing home space, perfect for recharging batteries and promoting comfort and well-being.
+Warm but serene tones combine with soft pastel colours whilst simple blues and greys are met with bright, light colours.

-For 2021, Pantone chose a balance between the neutral Ultimate Gray and the vigorous yellow Illuminate.
-A perfect wedding of colors with a message of strength and hope.
+For 2021, Pantone chose a balance between the neutral Ultimate Gray and the vigorous Yellow Illuminate.
+A perfect colour match which invokes a message of strength and hope.
 Practical and solid as a rock, but at the same time, cozy and optimistic.
-It is the notion of the present time, more profound and reflective, but with the promise of something sunny to come.
+These colours reflect the way the world thinks right now, yet it is also profound and reflective, with the promise of brighter days on the horizon.

-Industrial styles threaten to become the new black of interior design
+Industrial styles are set to become the new black of interior design

-An uncomplicated style that accompanies the great tendency to spend more time at home.
-An eclectic mix of modern design with more traditional notes such as stone or tiles.
+Industrial styles represent an uncomplicated approach to the increased tendency to spend more time at home, represented in an eclectic mix of modern design with more traditional notes such as stone or tiles.

-The power of neutral colors, here and there blown up by shiny and heated metallic or natural notes.
-The choice for interior pieces that have to serve, simultaneously, as places to live, work and entertain.
+The power of neutral colours are flecked, here and there, with shiny and heated metallic notes or natural hues.
+The choice is for interior pieces that serve a working and functional purpose, whilst simultaneously creating a relaxing place to live and entertain.

 • antibacterial tissues;